BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 In general, I'd been spoilt on the quality of the open-source tooling and documentation from the likes of ST and NXP.
 Once you get in the world of obscure SoCs and Camera ISPs, the tooling gets very bad very quickly.
 In addition, most of the software and dev boards require NDAs before you can even get hold of them, which makes evaluating multiple suppliers very time-consuming.

-The one perk of all of this is that there are now a few kernel patches of mine that have made their way into vendor trees to fix various driver bugs.
-Nothing that will ever make it to upstream Linux, but hey, there's still some satisfaction to be had!
+The one upside of all of this is that there are now a few kernel patches of mine that have made their way into vendor trees to fix various driver bugs.
+Nothing that will ever make it to upstream Linux, but hey, there's still some satisfaction to be had from this!

 One of the big downsides of working upstream is that the vast majority of stuff that we work on never sees the light of day.
 A few small parts of my work relating to embedded SoC networking have made their way into a downstream product, but the sad reality of the job is that most of the work ends its life in an archive box in a dusty corner of the office.